shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 #### Manual QA

-Given the volumes managed by Xandr (20 billion impressions measured per day), no manual QA is feasible.
+Given the volumes managed by Microsoft Advertising (20 billion impressions measured per day), no manual QA is feasible.

-Xandr has created a 3-level support for ad viewability:
+Microsoft Advertising has created a 3-level support for ad viewability:

 - TAMs (Technical Account Managers) are trained to answer most client questions.
 - Ad viewability experts or SMEs (Subject Matter Experts) can investigate more complex questions that TAMs cannot solve.